 A collage made up of a monitor and an apple iPad showcasing a process flow.
 The two devices are surrounded by various modes of interactions showing gestural input on touch screens using finger gestures, input using an Apple pen, a keyboard with keyboard shortcuts, a mouse and the various states of mouse cursors communicating interaction types.

-Optimizing processes
+Optimizing operational processes

 See project summary ↗